What is the toolbox about?

 The instruments in the toolbox have proven their effectiveness in the framework of a number of programmes related to employment promotion and vocational education (see below “What is the GIZ Sector Network For Sustainable Economic Development - Middle East and North Africa?”)
 In the framework of these projects and programmes, a range of pilot measures were field-tested to promote Blue Collar employment opportunities and vocational education in a needs-based approach and implemented jointly with the private sector and civil society in Egypt, Lebanon and Palestine.
 The main focus of the Blue Collar related measures was on job orientation by filling information gaps through the development of promotion and communication initiatives, embracing elements of job quality and training.

-For the purpose of this toolbox, the term "Blue Collar worker" refers to a worker undertaking any manual labour, in line with the OECD standard definition of this term for statistical purposes2.
+For the purpose of this toolbox, the term "Blue Collar worker" refers to a worker undertaking any manual labour, in line with the OECD standard definition of this term for statistical purposes.
 Furthermore, the term "Blue Collar work" refers to jobs requiring technical education as well as to numerous job profiles in the field of industry, small trades, sales and handicrafts.

 WHAT IS THE GIZ SECTOR NETWORK FOR SUSTAINABLE ECONOMIC DEVELOPMENT – MIDDLE EAST AND NORTH AFRICA (SN MENA)?